homecon/homecon/doc/source/development.rst

 .. code-block:: bash

-    setup.py develop
+    python setup.py develop

 HomeCon requires some files in the filesystem.
-The necessary files and optimizers can be handled by the :code:`__install__.py` script.
+The necessary files and optimizers can be handled by the :code:`__configure__.py` script.
 Everything is installed in the local environment so multiple instances of HomeCon can be run on the same machine.

 .. code-block:: bash